MORE ART 2016 Engaging Artists Residency | Workshops on Art + Housing Justice:

 Led by Pablo Helguera

 6:30 to 8:30pm

 Engaging Artists is a residency and professional development program for artists seeking to develop their socially-engaged practice through partnerships with community organizations.
-This year the cohort is focusing on issues of housing inequality in New York City.
-Each artist is working as an artist-in-residence and volunteer with organizations dedicated to housing advocacy, homeless services, and/or anti-displacement efforts in their respective communities.
+In 2016, the cohort was focusing on issues of housing inequality in New York City.
+Each artist was working as an Artist-in-Residence and volunteer with organizations dedicated to housing advocacy, homeless services, and/or anti-displacement efforts in their respective communities.